GP-software-engineering/yFinance-api/README.md

 Access the API at: `http://127.0.0.1:5000`

+**Notes**:

+1. To prevent your IP address from being **blacklisted** by Yahoo, the application caches requests in memory by default (10-minute TTL); this and other settings can be modified in the `config.json` file (requires a server restart).
-To install and run in production environment see the [installation-and-setup-production](installation-and-setup-production.md) instructions.
+2. To install and run in production environment see the [installation-and-setup-production](installation-and-setup-production.md) instructions.

 ---